w3c/sdw/roadmap/analysis.md

 -	[MapML](https://maps4html.github.io/MapML/spec/)
 - [CityJSON](http://www.cityjson.org/)
 -	[Video geotagging (WebVMT)](https://w3c.github.io/sdw/proposals/geotagging/webvmt/)
+- OMLite (link?
+I only have a link to a [paper](https://content.iospress.com/articles/semantic-web/sw214))

 ## Step 2: Grouping
 _This is a first attempt at grouping.
 Problem is, group 1 is much bigger than the others._